How to get offered a place at the world's best boarding schools

 Define what the "world's best boarding school" is for you

 Search online for the world's best boarding schools and you'll find an array of articles.
 They're showcasing institutions that offer very different experiences, and very different curricula.
-From religious schools, to military schools, from schools in the mountains, to schools in the heart of bustling financial districts.
+From religious schools, to military schools, from schools in the mountains, to schools in the heart of busy financial districts.
 The choice is extensive, and many lay claim to being "the best".
 But "the best" can really only ever be "the best for you".

 Sadly, however, when you search for the "world's best boarding schools" or a similar phrase, the results often go hand-in-hand with the words "prestigious", "elite" and "expensive".
 For many students, none of those things are actually what makes a boarding school the right choice for them.